fogus/spiel/pyramidenspiel/quux/README.markdown

 Goal
 ====

-The first player to connect a line of pyramids in their color from their chosen side to the oppposite side wins.
+The first player to connect a line of pyramids of their color from their chosen side to the oppposite side wins.
+A line of pyramids can only be created via orthogonal connections of a player's colored pyramids resting at the top-most level of a cell.

 Gameplay
 ========